 Great! you're all signed in.
 Click to download your resource.Download

 That’s why I’m so excited about my role as Director of K-12 Professional Development at The Art of Education University.
-With our twice-yearly online conferences and Art Ed PRO platform, art teachers don’t have to be stuck in PD that doesn’t apply to them any longer.
+With our twice-yearly online conferences and PRO Learning platform, art teachers no longer have to be stuck in PD that doesn’t apply to them.
 Coming from my days in the classroom, it feels incredibly satisfying to be able to help art teachers everywhere get the professional development they deserve.
-Furthermore, beyond my personal feelings on the issue, research shows having access to content-specific PD is important for teachers and students.
+Furthermore, research shows having access to content-specific PD is important for teachers and students.

 Teacher morale can also be affected by having access to quality PD.
 The same study showed teachers who participated in regular professional development had notably higher morale than teachers who did not in areas like enthusiasm for work, energy, and more.
 Again, these were lasting effects that played out long after the study was over.